How to keep cats out of your garden

 Some people can become frustrated by neighbourhood cats in their garden.
 Equally, many owners worry about cats in their garden due to threats of fighting between their own feline and others.
 The following tips can help deter cats from your garden safely and humanely, without harming them.

 Cat deterrents for your garden

-If a neighbourhood cat is disturbing your garden there are ways to humanely deter them:
+If a neighbourhood cat is disturbing your garden, there are ways to deter them humanely:

-- Don’t offer cats food, as they’re likely to return.
+- Don't offer cats food, as they're more likely to return.

 - Shoo them away by shouting or clapping.

 - Install an automatic spray that detects movement.